-Sydney Nova Scotia is the gateway to the world famous Cape Breton Island.
-Here are top things to do in Sydney for a quick one day visit.
+Sydney, Nova Scotia is the gateway to the world famous Cape Breton Island.
+Here are the top things to do in Sydney for a quick one day visit.

 Top things to do in Sydney, Nova Scotia

-- Cossit House Museum is a designated heritage site.
-The home is furnished with 18th century pieces and museum staff dressed in period costume demonstrate traditional skills like candle-making, lace-making and butter-churning.
+Cossit House Museum is a designated heritage site.
+The home is furnished with 18th-century pieces.
+Museum staff dressed in period costume, demonstrate traditional skills like candle-making, lace-making and butter-churning.
 Learn more about the museum.

 - Sydney was founded in 1785.

 - Sydney is the home to the world’s largest fiddle.

 - St. George Church built in 1785 is the oldest building in Sydney.